-Workout Splits Pros and Cons: Full Body vs Upper/Lower vs PPL
+Workout Splits Pros and Cons: Full Body vs Upper/Lower vs PPL by Schedule

-Most split debates are really schedule and recovery debates.
+Most workout split debates are really schedule and recovery debates.
 If your week changes often, a simpler split usually beats the one that looks best in theory.

 If you want to turn the comparison into a real plan, start with the workout split generator, the workout planner app guide, and the push/pull/legs overview.